OctopusDeploy/blog/blog/2024-07/crowdstrike-takeaways/index.md

 When talking to our director of security, he said his laptop suddenly got a BSOD around 2:30 PM Friday, Australia time.
 He rebooted the machine, and it threw another BSOD.
 Around that time, our cloud platform engineers noticed our Windows Dynamic Workers crashing.
 And then several of our cloud platform engineers starting getting BSOD.
 Thankfully, we have a mix of Mac and Windows users (with some Linux sprinkled in between).

-Once Crowdstrike removed the offending file, our Windows Dynamic Workers started working shortly after as they were no longer trying to download that file.
+Once Crowdstrike removed the offending file, and thanks to the quick actions of our Cloud Platform Team incident response, our Windows Dynamic Workers started working.
 We are fortunate as we automatically destroy and recreate our Windows Dynamic Workers.
 But our laptops required booting into safe mode and removing the offending file.

 What’s scary is both servers and workstations started throwing BSOD around the same time.
 In our case, some of the people who were trying to fix the Windows Dynamic Workers couldn’t help initially.